yt-project/yt/doc/source/visualizing/volume_rendering.rst

 origin of rays for rendering.
-Once the camera is added to the scene object, we call the main method of the :class:`~yt.visualization.volume_rendering.scene.Scene` class, :meth:`~yt.visualization.volume_rendering.scene.Scene.render` .
-When called, the scene will loop through all of the :class:`~yt.visualization.volume_rendering.render_source.RenderSource` objects that have been added, and integrate the radiative transfer equation through the volume.
+Once the camera is added to the scene object, we call the main method of the :class:`~yt.visualization.volume_rendering.scene.Scene` class, :meth:`~yt.visualization.volume_rendering.scene.Scene.render`.
+When called, the scene will loop through all of the :class:`~yt.visualization.volume_rendering.render_source.RenderSource` objects that have been added and integrate the radiative transfer equation through the volume.
 Finally, the image and scene object is returned to the user.

 In this example, we don't add on any non-volume rendering sources; however, if